conjuncts/gmft/README.md

 The authors are confident that the extraction quality is unmatched.
 When the model fails, it is usually an OCR issue, merged cell, or false positive.
 Even in these cases, the text is still highly useable. **Alignment of a value to its row/column header tends to be very accurate** because of the underlying maximization algorithm.

 We acknowledge UniTable, a newer model which achieves SOTA results in many datasets like PubLayNet and FinTabNet.
 Though we plan to support Unitable in the future, Unitable is much larger (~1.5 GB), taking almost 2 orders of magnitude (about x90) longer to run on cpu.
 Therefore, TATR is still used for its higher throughput.
-In addition, experimentation does not necessarily show a strict improvement in quality.
+In addition, experimentation shows comparable quality.
 Contrary to gmft, Unitable may fail first through misalignment because of misplaced html tags.
 This may impact use cases where alignment is critical.

 We invite the reader to explore the [comparison notebooks](https://drive.google.com/drive/u/0/folders/114bWRj5H4aE-BA5UKH9S5ol8LC6vhqfR) to survey your own use cases and compare results.